sjbarag/brs/README.md

     ```
 ### The build-test-clean dance
 #### Build
-Yarn's written in TypeScript, so it needs to be compiled before it can be executed.  `yarn build` compiles files in `src/` into JavaScript and TypeScript declarations, and puts them in `lib/` and `types/` respectively.
+This project is written in TypeScript, so it needs to be compiled before it can be executed.  `yarn build` compiles files in `src/` into JavaScript and TypeScript declarations, and puts them in `lib/` and `types/` respectively.

 ```shell
 $ yarn build